kabarigou/StanMoMo/README.md

 [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) for
 more details).

+## Feedback is greatly appreciated

-If you have any comments or suggestions about the package, feel free to email <karim.barigou@univ-lyon1.fr>
+If you have any comments, suggestions for improvements or if you are motivated to contribute to the package, feel free to email <karim.barigou@univ-lyon1.fr>